wp-plugins/login-configurator/readme.txt

 If you have ever wanted to control how your login page looks and works, you need this plugin.

-If you want to protect your blogg, or parts of your blog, behind a login, you need this plugin.
+If you want to protect your blog, or parts of your blog, behind a login, you need this plugin.

 If you want to change the logo on your blog's login pages, you need this plugin.